jiahao-c/let-me-in/readme.md

 # How to Use

-There are two cloud functions, triggered differently.
+There are two cloud functions.
+The only difference is the trigger.

-1. manual_find
+1. `auto_find`
-   curl a url to check it for you

-2. auto_find
    Scheduled to run every five minutes in the background to check for you

+2. `manual_find`

+   You can curl a url to make it check it for you

 When availability is found, the cloud function will send you a Telegram message.